 It is two years after the events in Haddonfield on Halloween Night.
 Laurie Strode now lives with Sheriff Brackett and her best friend Annie but is tormented by nightmares about what happened.
 At the same time, Dr Loomis is on a talkshow and signing tour with his book about Michael Myers but is being attacked by many for his irresponsible exploitation of the event.
 Laurie is shocked to read the book and learn that she is Michael Myers’ sister Angel.
 It is not known what has happened to Michael Myers after the morgue van crashed while taking his dead body away.
 As Halloween approaches again, Michael returns to Haddonfield.
 Led by visions of his mother who urges him to create a bloodbath so that she can return from the dead, Michael kills everyone that he comes across.

 Purportedly, Rob Zombie turned down the offer of directing Halloween II when Dimension Films initially offered it to him.
 Clearly, he rethought that decision subsequently, making a few comments in the press about wanting to see it done right.
 I did not particularly like Halloween 2007.
 What I have to say though is that Halloween II works far better and more satisfying as a slasher entry than the first film.
-Unlike Halloween, where the original was so well known that Rob Zombie was pinned down in terms of what he had to adhere to, the first sequel to the original, also entitled Halloween II (1981), is less well known, is certainly less regarded as a classic and there is almost no onus on Rob Zombie to have to follow this.
+With Halloween, the original was so well known that Rob Zombie was pinned down in terms of what he had to adhere to.
+The first sequel to the original, also entitled Halloween II (1981), is less well known, is certainly less regarded as a classic.
+Thus in remaking (?) it, there is almost no onus on Rob Zombie to have to follow this.
 He almost starts to do so at the outset, paying homage with an extended prologue where Scout Taylor-Compton is taken to the hospital and Michael Myers comes after her, slaughtering his way through the hospital.
 While this sufficed for the entire plot for Halloween II 1981, Rob Zombie turns it into a dream sequence that takes up the first 24 minutes of Halloween II 2009 and then abandons it and does his own thing.

 Rob Zombie slides in the odd slyly amusing aside – like an appearance from Weird Al Yankovic on a tv talkshow discussing the confusions of various Michael Myers:- “Excuse me are we talking about the Austin Powers Michael Myers?”
 There is also Rob Zombie’s characteristic line-up of actors with a genre history, including repeat performances from Brad Dourif and original Halloween sequel heroine Danielle Harris; Caroline Williams, the heroine from The Texas Chainsaw Massacre 2 (1986) as a doctor; Margot Kidder of Superman movies and Black Christmas (1974) fame as Scout Taylor-Compton’s therapist; and Daniel Roebuck from numerous B movies as a stripper bar owner.

 A Halloween III was announced without Rob Zombie but never emerged.
-Subsequently, there was Halloween (2018), a further sequel from Blumhouse, featuring a return performance from Jamie Lee Curtis.
-The other Halloween films are:- Halloween (1978), Halloween II (1981), Halloween IV: The Return of Michael Myers (1988), Halloween 5 (1989), Halloween: The Curse of Michael Myers (1995), Halloween H20: Twenty Years Later (1998) and Halloween: Resurrection (2002).
+Subsequently, there was Halloween (2018), a further sequel from Blumhouse, which was followed by Halloween Kills (2021) and Halloween Ends (2022), both featuring a return performance from Jamie Lee Curtis.
+Halloween: The Inside Story (2010) is a documentary about the making of the series.
+The other Halloween films are:- Halloween (1978), Halloween II (1981), Halloween 4: The Return of Michael Myers (1988), Halloween 5 (1989), Halloween: The Curse of Michael Myers (1995), Halloween H20: Twenty Years Later (1998) and Halloween: Resurrection (2002).
 Halloween III: Season of the Witch (1982) was made as part of the series but is unrelated to the Michael Meyers/Myers saga.